 1) No Partial Injection Partial Injection

-2) Desn’t override the setter property Overrides the constructor property if both are defined.
+2) Doesn’t override the setter property Overrides the constructor property if both are defined.

-3) Creates new instance if any modification occurs Doesn’t create new instance if you change the property value
+3) Creates a new instance if any modification occurs Doesn’t create a new instance if you change the property value

-4) Better for too many properties Better for few properties.11.
-What is the difference between Hash table and Hash Map?_text]Answer:
+4) Better for too many properties Better for a few properties.

 There are several differences between the two classes, including: